mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 values across all users.
 Because of this, it can be interned to reduce memory usage. *age* is another low-cardinality field.
 In principal it would be great to intern age, but it can't be done, as Java's `Integer` lacks this functionality[^1].
 There is no intern method on Integer to invoke.
-The final field, *Name*, is obviously the opposite of low-cardinality.
+The final field, *name*, is obviously the opposite of low-cardinality.
 Names are unique or at least unique enough, that interning names would waste memory or even cause leaks.
 Remember - intern pool is forever!

 Imagine processing millions of rows in a loop like that.
-It is common nigh batch job, for example.
+It is common for a night batch job, for example.
 In order to save memory, a reasonable change would be to intern the gender of user:

 {% highlight java linenos %}